Elizabeth Graeme Fergusson: Poet and writer

-Elizabeth Ferguson wrote letters to get help regaining her property after it was confiscated.
-These letters tended to be forceful and vigorous in order for her to get the help she needed.
-On the other hand, her poems showed more of her emotional side.
-One of her longest and most poems was "Il Penseroso or The Deserted Wife".
+Her poems showed her emotional side.
+One of her longest and most emotional poems was Il Penseroso or The Deserted Wife.
 The poem had four parts: hope, solitude, doubt, and adversity.
-The poem traces the progress of her grieve as she feels abandoned by her husband.
-In part one, Fergusson is angry at her husband, Henry, because he deserted her but, more importantly, because there were rumors he had gotten a servant pregnant.
+The poem traces the progress of her grief as she feels abandoned by her husband.
+In part one, Fergusson is angry at her husband, Hugh, because he deserted her but, more importantly, because there were rumors he had impregnated a servant.
 Eventually, Ferguson realizes that she is not alone in her anger and grief.
 She realizes that she has many things in common with other loyalist women such as Grace Growden Galloway.
-In the second part of her poem, she writes "My Shattered Fortunes I with calmness Bore/ A Loss in Common but with thousand more".
-Her connection with other women is one reason she is regarded highly by historians.
+In the second part of her poem, she writes "My Shattered Fortunes I with calmness Bore / A Loss in Common but with thousand more".